openvm-org/openvm/docs/specs/vm/continuations.md

 The basic design is to store memory as a key-value store using a binary Merkle trie.
 A verification of an access requires a merkle proof, which is logarithmic in the total size of the tree.
 Previous optimizations assume locality of memory accesses and use higher-arity Merkle tries to emulate page tables.

-We present a design, introduced by D. Mittal, which does not assume any memory access patterns while still amortizing the Merkle proof cost across multiple accesses.
+We present a design which does not assume any memory access patterns while still amortizing the Merkle proof cost across multiple accesses.

 ### Design